Relevant Issues (3 of 26)

-Many wind turbine manufacturers offer operations and maintenance (O&M) services for wind farm owners or operators together with the sales of their products.
-These activities may include installation, maintenance, monitoring, and repairing turbine installations.
-The wind farm O&M segment is held to a high safety standard because the work is inherently hazardous.
+Many wind turbine manufacturers offer operations and maintenance (O&M) services for wind farm owners or operators together with product sales.
+These activities may include installation, maintenance, monitoring and repairing turbine installations.
+The wind farm O&M segment maintains a high safety standard because the work is inherently hazardous.
 Hazards include physical hazards such as falls from heights and moving mechanical parts, as well as electrical hazards.
-The quality of O&M services is therefore critical for the safety of wind farm operations, with the potential to affect company reputations and demand for products and services.
-Operational downtime and impacts on wind farm insurance costs as a result of accidents have the potential to add to the total costs of operating wind farms.
-Wind farm owners or developers may therefore consider the safety record of turbine and service providers in their requests for tender.
-Companies that can improve turbine and O&M safety can potentially reduce operating costs and extraordinary expenses.
+The quality of O&M services therefore is critical for the safety of wind farm operations, with the potential to affect entity reputations and demand for products and services.
+Operational downtime and effects on wind farm insurance costs because of accidents may add to wind farm operating costs.
+Wind farm owners or developers therefore may consider turbine and service provider safety records in requests for tender.
+Entities that improve turbine and O&M safety may reduce operating costs and extraordinary expenses.

 Ecological Impacts of Project Development

-Wind farm development involves siting and land acquisition, permitting, and engagement with local stakeholders to address concerns about potential environmental and community impacts.
-Offshore developments can affect the marine ecosystem, and both on and offshore wind farms can have an adverse effect on local animal populations, some of which may be endangered.
-Obtaining environmental and construction permits for projects can be slowed or prevented if regulators or community members have concerns about ecological impacts from the development.
+Wind farm development involves siting, land acquisition, permitting and engagement with local stakeholders to manage environmental and community impacts.
+Offshore developments may affect the marine ecosystem, and both on and offshore wind farms may have adverse effects on local animal populations, some of which may be endangered.
+Obtaining environmental and construction permits for projects may be delayed or prevented if regulators or community members have concerns about the ecological impacts of the development.
 Wind project approval directly affects equipment manufacturers through demand for turbines.
-While manufacturers do not typically control the project approval process, research and development investments can minimize ecological impacts, leading to long-term benefits.
+Although manufacturers typically do not control the project approval process, research and development investments may minimise ecological impacts, resulting in long-term benefits.
 These measures could facilitate project approvals and give wind technology manufacturers a competitive advantage, potentially increasing their market share over time.

-Wind technology companies source materials from global supply chains for use in turbines, including critical materials, such as neodymium and dysprosium, and critical minerals including tantalum and tungsten.
-Materials sourcing risks arise from a low substitution ratio, the concentration of deposits in a few countries, geopolitical considerations, and competition from other industries.
-Direct drive turbines, which are being increasingly used for their reliability, can require significantly more critical materials than more traditional drive trains.
-Companies can minimize negative externalities and protect themselves from related input cost volatility and supply constraints by creating transparent supply chains, working actively to source materials from reliable suppliers or regions that have minimal environmental or social risks associated with them, supporting research for alternative inputs, and reducing their reliance on these materials.
+Wind technology entities source materials from global supply chains for use in turbines, including critical materials, such as neodymium and dysprosium, and critical minerals including tantalum and tungsten.
+Materials sourcing risks result from a low substitution ratio, the concentration of deposits in a few countries, geopolitical considerations, and competition from other industries.
+Direct drive turbines, which increasingly are being used for reliability, may require significantly more critical materials than more traditional drive trains.
+Entities may minimise negative externalities and protect themselves from related input cost volatility and supply constraints by creating transparent supply chains, sourcing materials from reliable suppliers or regions that have minimal environmental or social risks associated with them, supporting research into alternative inputs, and reducing reliance on these materials.

-The Wind Technology & Project Developers industry’s long-term success depends on its ability to produce energy at a comparatively lower cost than other energy sources.
-Steel and other materials purchases are one of the largest cost components of turbines and inputs such as steel have exhibited price volatility in the past.
+The Wind Technology & Project Developers industry’s long-term success depends on producing energy at a comparatively lower cost than other energy sources.
+Steel and other materials purchases are one of the largest costs of turbines, and inputs such as steel have exhibited price volatility in the past.
 In recent years, wind turbines have grown in size, in terms of both the tower height and the swept area of the rotor, to improve energy output and increase the potential for wind energy production in more areas.
-To achieve this expansion cost-effectively, companies can employ innovative methods to increase turbine output while using materials more efficiently.
-This could influence companies’ competitiveness and market share, costs of production, and operational risks related to the supply and price volatility of raw materials, as well as the ability of the industry to scale.
+To achieve this expansion cost-effectively, entities may employ innovative methods to increase turbine output while using materials more efficiently.
+Increased output and efficiency could influence entities’ competitiveness and market share, costs of production, and operational risks related to the supply and price volatility of raw materials, as well as the ability of the entity to scale.